-Concerta must be swallowed whole with the aid of liquid and must not be chewed, divided or crushed (see Precautions).
+Concerta should be swallowed whole with the aid of liquids and must not be chewed, divided, or crushed (see Precautions).
 It may be administered with or without food (see Pharmacokinetics under Actions).

-Clinical judgment should be used when selecting the dose for patients currently taking methylphenidate in other regimens.
+Clinical judgement should be used when selecting the dose for patients currently taking methylphenidate in other regimens.

 Dose Titration: Dosage should be individualized according to the needs and responses of the patient.
 Doses may be increased in 18-mg increments at weekly intervals.
-Daily dosages >54 mg in children, 72 mg in adolescents and 108 mg in adults have not been studied and are not recommended.
+Daily dosages above 54 mg in children, 72 mg in adolescents and 108 mg in adults have not been studied and are not recommended.

 Maintenance/Extended Treatment: The long-term use of methylphenidate has not been systematically evaluated in controlled trials.
 The physician who elects to use Concerta for extended periods in patients with ADHD should periodically re-evaluate the long-term usefulness of the drug for the individual patient with trials off medication to assess the patient's functioning without pharmacotherapy.

-Dose Reduction and Discontinuation: If paradoxical aggravation of symptoms or other adverse reactions occur, the dosage should be reduced, or if necessary, Concerta should be discontinued.
+Dose Reduction and Discontinuation: If paradoxical aggravation of symptoms or other adverse events occur, the dosage should be reduced, or if necessary, Concerta should be discontinued.

-Elderly: Use of Concerta in the elderly patients >65 years has not been studied in controlled trials.
+Elderly: Use of Concerta in elderly patients >65 years has not been studied in controlled trials.